mihajlija/perf-budget/using-bundlesize-with-travis-ci/index.md

 ### Monitor

 The app is now under the budget and all is well.
-Travis CI and bundlesize will keep monitoring the performance budget for you.
+Travis CI and bundlesize will keep monitoring the performance budget for you, making sure your app stays fast.